Ethck/FMGReport/README.md

 Currently there is support for the following:
 State data
 Relations data

-With plans of adding the following:
 Religions
 Provinces

+With plans of adding the following:
 Cultures
 Markers

+Currently undergoing a switch of PDF libraries from FPDF to ReportLab